alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 > First, pretend I'm your nit-wit boss, and I've asked you to design and build a mobile analytics platform.
 I'm stupid, so I don't know what one is, what it does, but I know I need it.
 Okay, great.
 Now pretend I'm also a subordinate, and you have to explain your design decisions to.
 Also to help, I can also be someone you can bounce ideas off of and ask questions of.

-Usually at this point, we should have a good report going.
+Usually at this point, we should have a good rapport going.
 The point of this exercise is to see how we work together, how you lead the discussion, and really how well you understand the components of an end to end system.
 Hopefully this pulls together your past experience and knowledge of different facets of software development.

 I don't expect candidates to be experts here, but I do expect familiarity with building a web-app, including database, redundancy, load balancing, web servers and how they all play together.